-Pioneer Lake: a small 77-acre lake accessible by a very short portage through the Chisago County Government Center property.
+Pioneer Lake, a small 77-acre lake accessible by a very short portage through the Chisago County Government Center property.
 This lake offers access to the historic Chisago Lake Lutheran Church.
 There is no public access to this lake.

 School Lake, 106 acres, currently has no access from Lake Martha, but the lake is accessible from Chisago City's Rotary Park.

-Lake Mattson: 24 acres, connected to School Lake.
-Kroon Lake, a 181-acre lake, currently not accessible by water trail; however, it does have a DNR boat ramp on the east side.
+Lake Mattson, 24 acres, connected to School Lake.

+Kroon Lake, a 181-acre lake, currently not accessible by water trail.

-Wallmark Lake: 150 acres averaging 9 ft. deep, and boasts two explorable half-acre islands.
+Wallmark Lake, 150 acres averaging 9 ft. deep, and boasts two explorable half-acre islands.
 Currently no public access on this lake.